jakobzhao/geog371/labs/lab01/readme.md

    b237d06..a85f998  master -> master
 ```

+> **Note:** Again, if you use a Mac or Linux, you might need to add `sudo` in front of the command line to avoid the privilege deny issue.
+>
+> Also, the command prompt or terminal may ask you for GitHub username and password, please be prepared with such information.

 #### 3.3.3 WebStorm Commit

 We can also use Webstorm to upload files to github repository or more geranlly, commit changes.
 Compared with the first two solutions, I personally recommend you use Webstrom if you prefer graphic user interfaces and work on your local computer.